htran010589/nonmonotonic-rule-mining/README.md

 ### Ranking Option

-As regards the ranking option, it can be 0, 1, 2 which stand for naive, pm and opm ranking, respectively.
+As regards the ranking option, it can be 0, 1, 2 which stands for naive, pm and opm ranking, respectively.
 For the definition of naive, pm and opm ranking, please refer to our paper in [1].

 ### DLV Option

-With the DLV option, it can be 0, 1 which stand for without and with DLV, respectively.
+With the DLV option, it can be 0, 1 which stands for without and with DLV, respectively.
 More specifically, option 1 means DLV is enabled and choosen rules are applied to the learning graph.
 This option is also mentioned in experiment section.

 Operating System and Required Softwares
 ------------